-So what do you do?
+So what do you do if you’re stuck in Phoenix and it is 100+ degrees?
 The simplest answer is to make sure you take your vacations in the summer to avoid as much of the heat as possible.
 If 7-10 day vacations aren’t possible then thankfully you have me and this list below.
+Whether you want to adventure or relax, I have a plethora of things for you to do so you can keep cool and have fun doing it.

 For more Phoenix ideas click these links for: Top things to do, top restaurants, top hikes, top events and festivals and top bars!